 The onboard generator makes your RV house electrical system fully self-contained.
 It allows you access to 110 volts when there is no shore power available, but keep in mind that carbon monoxide is deadly!
-Even though the generator is outside the living area of the motorhome to prevent fumes from entering, NEVER sleep in the RV with the generator running!
-Before you start and use the generator inspect the exhaust system.
-Do not use it if the exhaust system is damaged.
-Test the carbon monoxide detector every time you use the RV.
+Even though the generator is outside the living area of the motorhome to prevent fumes from entering, Never sleep in the vehicle with the genset running without testing the carbon monoxide detector.
+Primary protection against inhaling carbon monoxide is daily (every eight hour) inspection for visible and audible genset exhaust system leaks.
 Know what the symptoms of carbon monoxide poisoning are:

 - Dizziness

 - Vomiting

 - Nausea

 - Muscular twitching

 - Intense headache

 - Throbbing in the temples

-- Weakness and sleepiness

-· Inability to think coherently
+- · Weakness and sleepiness - · Inability to think coherently